robin-sevelin/match-my-career/scrum_cermonies/2023-09-26/DailyStandup.md

 ### Filip

-Today I will keep working on the overall design of our About page, as well as our global footer.
+Today I will add an error component to handle bad requests.

 ### Emilia